 - 2034 -- TBD, Europe

 - 2036 -- Congressional Country Club, Bethesda, Md.

-In 2026 and 2030, Europe hopes again, with the likely possibility that the matches will return to Great Britain or Ireland after two matches in mainland Europe.
-Look to somewhere like Royal Portrush or Royal County Down.
+In 2030, Europe hopes again, with the likely possibility that the matches will return to Europe after playing in Ireland in 2026.
+Perhaps a first-time country could host, including Germany.

 In 2028, the USA hosts, and the PGA of America stuck with its mainstay Midwestern venues.
 Hazeltine National is the first repeat Ryder Cup venue since the competition began in 1927.